Prefer to watch a video about this topic? I recorded an Airbnb Quick Tip on the subject “Use This Profile Strategy To Avoid Bad Guests Entirely“.

 - Has the guest been reviewed by other guests?

 The decision gets subjective when the guest does not have any reviews.
-In these cases, I defer to the 11 remaining sections of the profile (3-13).
-I consider nine of these sections important (1, 2, 3, 4, 5, 6, 8, 9, and 10).
-Eight are immediately editable by a guest who’s just created their profile (#4 is not editable).
-Barring any egregious items on the profile, I would accept any guest who has at least seven sections complete.
+For these guests, I defer to the 10 remaining sections of the profile.
+I consider four of these sections important (3, 6, 7, 9).
+Barring any egregious items on the profile, I would accept any guest who has at least five sections complete.

 For clarification, egregious items are, in no particular order:

-If five or six sections are filled in, I would defer to my judgment and to the complete versus incomplete parts of the profile.
-If four or less sections are filled in, I ask the guest to complete the profile.
+If three or four sections are filled in, I would defer to my judgment and to the complete versus incomplete parts of the profile.
+If less than three sections are filled in, I ask the guest to complete the profile.
 I write something like this:

 “I’d like to know more about you before accepting the reservation; do you mind completing your profile, including verifying your ID?
 This can be found at www.Airbnb.com/Verify.”